 Remember that pricing of rentals does and can change on a yearly basis.
 Then you can use this data in your purchasing decision.
 Pricing doesn’t include other fees like security deposits, pet fees, and other miscellaneous costs.

-Avoid the High Investment Cost
+Avoiding the High Investment Cost for Buyers

 Have you considered owning investment property.
 This can be a great way to own property and make money at the same time.
 Why have a mortgage when you can have someone else pay it for you!